tent/tent.io/content/_faq.md

 ### What is Tent?

-Tent is a protocol for distributed social networking.
-Tent users share data with apps and each other.
+Tent is a protocol for decentralized social networking.
+Tent users can share data with apps and each other.
 Anyone can host their own Tent server, or write a server or app that uses the Tent protocol.
 Users can take their content and relationships with them when they move servers.
 Tent supports extensible data types so developers can create new kinds of interaction.